rubygarage/rubygarage.github.com/slides/aws/ec2.markdown

 --

-##Add a rule using the console
+## Add a rule using the console

-*Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.*
+- *Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.*

-*In the navigation pane, choose Security Groups.*
+- *In the navigation pane, choose Security Groups.*

-*Select the security group to update.*
+- *Select the security group to update.*

-*Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*
+- *Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*

-*For Type, select the traffic type, and then fill in the required information.
+- *For Type, select the traffic type, and then fill in the required information.
 For example, for a public web server, choose HTTP or HTTPS and specify a value for Source as 0.0.0.0/0.*

-*You can also allow communication between all instances that are associated with this security group.
+- *You can also allow communication between all instances that are associated with this security group.
 Create an inbound rule with the following options:*

   **Type: All Traffic**

   **Source: Enter the ID of the security group.**

-*Choose Save rules.*
+- *Choose Save rules.*

 --

-##Delete a rule using the console
+## Delete a rule using the console

-*Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.*
+- *Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.*

-*In the navigation pane, choose Security Groups.*
+- *In the navigation pane, choose Security Groups.*

-*Select the security group to update.*
+- *Select the security group to update.*

-*Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*
+- *Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*

-*Choose the delete button (“x”) to the right of the rule that you want to delete.*
+- *Choose the delete button (“x”) to the right of the rule that you want to delete.*

-*Choose Save rules.*
+- *Choose Save rules.*

 --

-##Update a rule using the console
+## Update a rule using the console

-*Open the Amazon VPC console at https://console.aws.amazon.com/vpc/*
+- *Open the Amazon VPC console at https://console.aws.amazon.com/vpc/*

-*In the navigation pane, choose Security Groups.*
+- *In the navigation pane, choose Security Groups.*

-*Select the security group to update.*
+- *Select the security group to update.*

-*Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*
+- *Choose Actions, Edit inbound rules or Actions, Edit outbound rules.*

-*Modify the rule entry as required.*
+- *Modify the rule entry as required.*

-*Choose Save rules.*
+- *Choose Save rules.*

 --

-You must provide it with a name and a description.
+### You must provide it with a name and a description.
 The following rules apply:

 *Names and descriptions can be up to 255 characters in length*